 This attractive coin has a few things that lead me to believe that it is original.
 The first is its deep, even green-gold color.
 Note that the hues are consistent on the obverse and reverse.
 The second is that there is no “filminess” atop the surfaces that might be caused by it having been puttied.
 The third is the presence of dirt deposits in the protected areas of the obverse and reverse.
 Note around a number of the stars and within the reverse lettering: there are raised black dirt “chunks” which would quickly dissolve if this coin were dipped in a chemical solution or even put into a soap and water bath to lighten it.

 This coin is bright and vibrant but it isn’t too bright or too vibrant.
 I’m not sure this makes sense to a new collector but long-term collectors will immediately realize the difference between a coin that is naturally bright and one that has been brightened.
 The luster on this coin is completely undisturbed and, as is typical for half eagles from this era, it has a sort of “pillowy” texture.
 Also, note that the color is a rich light yellow and green-gold.
-This is characteristic of original Fat Head eagles and this is something that is not seen much, anymore, on the surviving coins from this era.
+This is characteristic of original Fat Head eagles and is something that is not seen much anymore on surviving coins from the era.

-In the 2011 FUN auction, Heritage sold a number of superb quality Proof gold coins from the Miller collection that were notable for having natural coloration.
-These coins were purchased in the 1970’s and 1980’s; back when collectors knew what original proof gold looked like and it was appreciated for what it was.
+In the 2011 FUN auction, Heritage Auctions sold a number of superb quality Proof gold coins from the Miller Collection that were notable for having natural coloration.
+These coins were purchased in the 1970s and ’80s; back when collectors knew what original Proof gold looked like and it was appreciated for what it was.
 This 1880 double eagle was from that sale and collection.

 There are a few things that immediately show this coin is original.
 As simplistic as this sounds, the first is that it isn’t blindingly brilliant.
-Note, instead, how there is rich copper-orange toning which deepens towards the borders.
+Note instead how there is rich copper-orange toning that deepens towards the borders.
 Also, there is a copper spot on the reverse between the two L’s in DOLLARS.
 Proof gold that has been conserved doesn’t have these spots.
-Finally, there is an even natural “haziness” atop the surfaces that exists on original Proof gold.
-Note that I did not say “filminess” as in “this coin has been puttied and is now filmy.”
+Finally, there is an even natural “haziness” that exists atop the surfaces of original Proof gold coins.
+Note that I did not say “filminess”, as in, “this coin has been puttied and is now filmy.”

-Hopefully, this blog has been helpful.
-There is, of course, no substitute for seeing original coins live and in person but in the absence of doing this, these images and descriptions should be a step in the right direction.
+Hopefully, this post has been helpful.
+There is, of course, no substitute for seeing original coins live and in person but lacking this, these images and descriptions should be a step in the right direction.